Poynton Relief Road

 Poynton Relief Road will be a standard single carriageway, approximately 3 kilometres in length.
 The relief road will also include two overbridge crossings for use by walkers, cyclists and farm vehicles, a 3.5 meter wide combined cycle and footway which will run beside the length of the route in the western verge.

-The northern end of the route would connect to a junction with the proposed A6 to Manchester Airport Relief Road or A6MARR (which is currently under construction).
+The northern end of the route would connect to a junction on the new A6 to Manchester Airport Relief Road or A6MARR .
 The route would then pass under the A5149 Chester Road to the west of Poynton and would continue in a southerly direction to cross the Woodford Aerodrome runway.